Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 driver *zocl* does the heavy lifting for the embedded platform.
 It handles the following functionality

 1. CMA buffer management
 2. SMMU programming for SVM platforms
 3. Standardized compute unit execution management on behalf of client processes
 4.  xclbin download for platforms with Partial Reconfiguration support
+5. Buffer import and export via DMA-BUF